trln/data-documentation/argot/questions_issues/syndetics_matchpoint.md

 ## To-do
 - Ben: can TRLN contact Syndetics and find out if we need to switch to Syndetics Plus and if there are new costs associated with that
 - Ben (maybe): do I recall that the ICE product is no longer available to new customers from Syndetics?
 If so, should be be concerned about the availability of this service going forward?
 If there is a replacement for this service, should we look into it so we are not building in support for a service heading toward obsolescence?
+[Ben] The proquest product manager for Syndetics ICE informed me that the ICE service continues to add new content and has no plans to stop for the foreseable future.
 - Kristina: verify details of the Syndetics database thing NCSU has been doing and whether it might be useful to centralize it.
 (Or maybe Emily L. knows the details on this---whether it can be leveraged to avoid doing tons of fruitless API calls)